-One of the most important features of an application is the ability to store and retrieve data from the underlying database layer.
-This interaction with the database happens through SQL in traditional web application and through SOQL in Salesforce application.
-SOQL in Salesforce is a prime target for exploitation for an attacker trying to gain access to the org’s data.
+SOQL Injection is one of the most important features of an application is the ability to store and retrieve data from the underlying database layer.
+This interaction with the database happens through SQL in traditional web application and through SOQL Injection in Salesforce application.
+Salesforce SOQL Injection is a prime target for exploitation for an attacker trying to gain access to the org’s data.

-Let’s go through an example demonstrating how a SOQL attack can happen
+Let’s go through an example demonstrating how a SOQL Injection attack can happen

 Below is a VF Page and Apex Controller code which is used to demonstrate this.
 We’ve developed a custom page that enables users to search through their contacts.
 This list is filterable by providing a title filter in the search box.